Daily Show Prep: Tuesday, Oct. 29 – Google Accused of Election Interference: Conservative News Hidden 23 Pages Deep

 The United States’ oldest great civilization: Cahokia?

 Below his burial site experts found more than 250 other skeletons, sixty percent of which are believed to have been sacrificial killings or ritual executions.
-This was estimated due to countless bodies missing hands and skulls, more than fifty 21 year-old found in neatly-separated layers, and finally a mass burial grave with over 40 men and women who appear to have been violently .
+This was estimated due to countless bodies missing hands and skulls, more than fifty 21 year-old women found in neatly-separated layers, and finally a mass burial grave with over 40 men and women who appear to have been violently killed.

 Native American Wars.

-Among the more densely populated Woodland cultures, warfare often served as a means of coping with grief and depopulation.
-Such conflict, commonly known as a “mourning ,” usually began at the behest of women who had a son or husband and desired the group’s male warriors to capture individuals from other groups who could replace those they had lost.
+Among the more densely populated Eastern Woodland cultures, warfare often served as a means of coping with grief and depopulation.
+Such conflict, commonly known as a “mourning war,” usually began at the behest of women who had lost a son or husband and desired the group’s male warriors to capture individuals from other groups who could replace those they had lost.
 Captives might help maintain a stable population or appease the grief of bereaved relatives: if the women of the tribe so demanded, captives would be ritually tortured, sometimes to death if the captive was deemed unfit for adoption into the tribe.
 Because the aim in warfare was to acquire captives, quick raids, as opposed to pitched battles, predominated.

 Please enjoy the replies to this video of manly-man Tim Walz trying to load a shotgun